7thSamurai/CL-Checker/README.md

 # CL-Checker

 An automated **Craigslist Webscrapper** with an easy to use GUI that runs in the system tray and uses a headless instance of Google Chrome to scrape and detect new products based on custom search queries, and emails you a nicely formated list of the results.
 Written in Python, for Windows.
+Download a pre-build binary [here](https://github.com/7thSamurai/CL-Checker/releases).

 ## Screenshots